WANT TO Get Involved?

 Biosphere is a scientific programme created under the UNESCO Man and the Biosphere (MAB) Programme, a sister programme to UNESCO World Heritage Sites, Creative Cities and Global Geoparks.
 The MAB Programme is 52 years old.

-Biospheres promote three global functions of conservation, learning and sustainable development to create a balanced relationship between people and their environment that will benefit both in the long term.
+Biospheres promote three global functions of conservation, learning and sustainable development to create a balanced relationship between people, place and planet that will benefit all in the long term.

 The Isle of Man has an outstanding combination of landscapes, nature, wildlife, culture and heritage, a strong sense of community and a resilient, diverse, modern, economy to support these.